 - 21 of Outokumpu’s raw materials suppliers operated in countries with an assessed increased risk, covering 22% of the total spend on raw materials.

 Outokumpu supplier countries, including raw material, service and other material suppliers in 2021

 Requirements on our suppliers

 As our customers require a lot from us as a supplier, we place the most stringent requirements on ourselves, and require the same from our suppliers.

 Outokumpu's supply chain activities are guided by our Supplier Code of Conduct, Supplier Requirements and our Corporate Responsibility Policy.
 We are committed to the Modern Slavery Act and take into account the OECD Due Diligence Guidance for Responsible Supply Chain.
 We have started to implement the UN Guiding Principles on Business and Human Rights into our operations and supply chain.

 All Outokumpu suppliers will have to commit and comply with following requirements:

-- Code of Conduct: All suppliers and subcontractors are expected to comply with our Code of Conduct or similar standards.
-Outokumpu's Code of Conduct covers the following topics: Ethical principles, Health and safety, Sustainability and environment, Fair employment practices, Compliance with the law, Corporate governance, Protection of company assets and information, Sales and marketing practices, Purchasing practice and Financial integrity.
+- Supplier Code of Conduct: All suppliers and subcontractors are expected to comply with our Supplier Code of Conduct or similar standards.
+Outokumpu's Supplier Code of Conduct covers the following topics: Safe and healthy workplace, Sustainable future, Human rights and dignity, and Good corporate citizenship.

 - Supplier requirements: Suppliers need to act according to the applicable laws and regulations.
 Outokumpu Supplier Requirements sets forth the minimum criteria regarding Sustainability and Ethical Standards, Safety, Environmental Considerations, Quality Management, Supply and Production Control, Product Liability, Financial Statement, Intellectual Property Rights, Confidentiality and Security, Audits, and Business Contacts.